 But it’s been more than 5 years since you were in a job search.
-Back then, you knew it was important to include a cover letter with your resume.
-Do you still need one?
-Or is the cover letter a dying relic?
+Back then, you knew it was important to have a resume cover letter.

 If you’re mostly responding to job board postings, you probably don’t need a cover letter.

-Assuming that your main job search strategy is networking — by far the most successful method — you’ll be sending your resume to select people.
+Assuming that your main job search strategy is networking, you’ll be sending your resume to select people.
 You’ll need to introduce it with some kind of covering letter – whether you snail-mail it or email it.

-Doesn’t it make sense to include a cover letter – one that’s as hard-hitting and brand-reinforcing as your targeted resume?
+. . . one that’s as hard-hitting and brand-reinforcing as your targeted resume.

 My research and experience over the years revealed that NOT having a cover letter may ruin your chances, but HAVING a cover letter will not hurt your chances.